sgagnon/lyman-tools/README.md

-These analyses assume that your functional data has been processed with some variant of `run_fmri.py -w preproc reg -t -u -reg epi`, such that the unsmoothed raw data is preprocessed, and then aligned into epi space (1st run) for each subject.
+These analyses assume that your functional data has been processed with some variant of `run_fmri.py -w preproc reg -t -u -reg epi`, such that the unsmoothed raw data is preprocessed, and then coregistered into epi space (1st run) for each subject.
 An onset file, containing info about condition labels and onsets, is also necessary.

 ### FIR model